Detective Series: Episode I: Part V - The case of the Mystery Phone Call

 "So, what do you think?
 Remember, we're talking five million dollars," she asked, giving it one last shot.

 I paused, trying to contain my fury.
 "You want to know what I think, Mulholland?
 I think I'd rather dive naked onto a pile of rabid porcupines than to ever consider anything you have to offer.
-You murdered my partner, my friend, a husband and a father.
-Seth was a dedicated, decent cop and a good man.
-You are one cold, uncaring, murdering bitch, and a disgrace to law enforcement.
-You, Smyth, and the rest of your drug dealing, murdering partner in crime mobster friends are going to prison for the remainder of your shitty lives, that's what I think."
+You murdered my partner -- and my friend.
+He was a husband and father -- a dedicated, decent cop and a good man.
+You -- on the other hand, are a cold, uncaring, murdering bitch, and a disgrace to law enforcement.
+You, Smyth, and the rest of your drug dealing, murdering partner in crime mobster friends are going to prison for the remainder of your shitty lives -- that's what I think."